QuentinEschmann/DAI-2025-2026-Class-A-Practical-work-2-Sofia-Garfo-Henriques-Quentin-Eschmann-Thibault-Matthey/README.md

 Error : INVALID Missing [Item] or [Number] parameter.
 Please try again. - Missing a parameters.<br>
 Error : INVALID [Number] must be a positive integer or zero. - The number is not a positive number.<br>
 Error : INVALID [Number] is not a valid integer. - The number is not valid.<br>
 Error : INVALID [Number] is superior to actual stock.
-The number is superior to the ammount in the database.
+The number is superior to the amount in the database.

 #### Invalid Command